openjs-foundation/cross-project-council/proposals/stage-1/SUPPORTER_PROGRAM/README.md

 ## How would success be measured?

-* Growth of the membership list
+* Growth of the supporter list
 * Quantifiable public advocacy from supporters for the OpenJS foundation and projects
 * An increase in contributors to projects from small to large
 * More attendees at weekly CPC meetings, and additional CPC members